guitarrapc/dotnet-lab/singleexecutable/README.md

 ### TIPS: Visual Studio issues

-Make sure dotnet core 3.0 is still in preview, so Visual Stduio will have limitation with preview SDK, and also mixin multiple sdk version.
+Make sure dotnet core 3.0 is still in preview, Visual Stduio will have limitation with preview SDK, and also mixing multiple sdk version.

-If you build with dotnet core 3.0, and VS is using netcoreapp 2.1, you will find following error.
+If you build dotnet core 3.0 on cli and VS is using netcoreapp 2.1, you will find following error.

 ![image](https://user-images.githubusercontent.com/3856350/62417277-ba5c6100-b686-11e9-9111-6bece18a37ce.png)